jidemaestri/ClusterAI2020-IndustrialUTN/README.md

 The work of this repository was done in the subject "Data Science", corresponding to the university career of Industrial Engineering at the Universidad Tecnológica Nacional, Buenos Aires, Argentina.

-00) Subtes-BuenosAires.ipynb: Work done that corresponds to an Exploratory Data Analysis of the Subway network of Buenos Aires City.
+<b>00) Subtes-BuenosAires.ipynb:</b> Work done that corresponds to an Exploratory Data Analysis of the Subway network of Buenos Aires City.

 Official Data of Buenos Aires Government.